awestover/thoughts/content/science AI xrisk article.md

 I loved this section.
 Here are some favorite quotes.

-> "We urgently need national institutions and international governance to enforce standards that prevent recklessness and misuse."
+> **"Rapid, unpredictable progress also means that risk-reduction efforts must be proactive."**

-> "The key is policies that automatically trigger when AI hits certain capability milestones"
+> **"The key is policies that automatically trigger when AI hits certain capability milestones"**

-> "Rapid, unpredictable progress also means that risk-reduction efforts must be proactive."

 > "To address international race dynamics, they need the affordance to facilitate international agreements and partnerships"

-> "The most pressing scrutiny should be on AI systems at the frontier: the few most powerful systems, trained on billiondollar supercomputers, that will have the most hazardous and unpredictable capabilities."
+> "The most pressing scrutiny should be on AI systems at the frontier: the few most powerful systems, trained on billion dollar supercomputers, that will have the most hazardous and unpredictable capabilities."

 > **"Regulators can and should require that frontier AI developers grant external auditors on-site, comprehensive (“white-box”), and fine-tuning access from the start of model development"**